junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "Shall we call Jack?"
 Dean suggests, after a beat of silence.
 "Think he'd be able to pull us out of here?"

-"I already tried praying when you were in coma.
+"I already tried praying when you were in the coma.
 He did not answer," Cas tells him miserably, then adds.
 "I think... this might be one of the fixed points even he couldn't reach or alter, considering how important ancient Egypt is in the Bible."

 "Out of his jurisdiction, huh?"
 Dean says, annoyed.
 "I keep forgetting we're in BC-time, not even Jesus is born yet.
 The holy book-recorded biblical time."

-The two of them fall silent, contemplating on other options they might have.
+The two of them fall silent, contemplating other options they might have.
 The place is quiet for a moment.
 No sound except for the dripping water from the dungeon ceiling.

 Then, from some distant stairwell, there comes a quiet rustle of clothing, descending closer.
 Cas stands up gingerly, positioning himself between the direction of the sound and Dean.

 A figure emerges outside the bars.
-A man calls their fake Babylonian names quietly in a eager tone.
+A man calls their fake Babylonian names quietly in an eager tone.
 Dean recognizes the voice.
 The vizier.

 "Amenemhat," Cas greets him, slightly relaxed.
 If not a little surprised.